colevandersWands/homework-submission/README.md

 ## Missing Assignments Policy

 1. Missing  _3_  homework submissions is grounds for leaving Hack Your Future.
 Should this happen we will have a 1-1 meeting with you to determine the best course of action.   (not turning on GitHub Pages counts as a missed submission!)
 1. Submitting  _2_  incomplete homework assignments is a sign that you need more support or accommodation from us.
 Should this happen please get in touch with us to schedule a 1-1 meeting with so we can understand your situation and how we can best help you.
 1. Cheating  _1_  time is grounds for leaving Hack Your Future. if we find out you are doing this we will have a 1-1 meeting and it will probably be the end of your time with us.

 What does this all mean?
 It means:
 * Submit your homework even if it isn’t complete.
 We can’t help you if we don’t know what you’re struggling with!
+If you are not able to finish your project on time, please leave your card in the "BLOCKED" column.
+Not finishing an assignment because you were truely stuck will never get you in trouble, but saying you are finished when you clearly aren't will count as a missed assignment.
+This is how we will know to help you.
 * Be accountable and thorough, ask for help often and submit your homework on time.
 If you haven't completed the whole assignment you can still submit it correctly.
 * There is no penalty for not understanding, only for not trying.
 Web development is very challenging, even your coaches spend most of their time learning and fixing mistakes!
 * Cheating is not tolerated.
 There is a large difference between stealing and collaborating, even if the end result looks the same (ie. you both have the same code).